siddumoni/mnc-devops-project/README.md

 ## Step 6 — Install the ALB Controller

-Without this, applying `ingress.yaml` does nothing.
-The AWS Load Balancer Controller watches Ingress resources and creates real AWS ALBs.
-Run this from your Windows machine (not inside Jenkins).
+Without this controller, applying `ingress.yaml` creates the Ingress resource in Kubernetes but no real AWS ALB is ever provisioned.
+The ALB Controller watches for Ingress resources and creates the AWS ALB automatically.

 ```powershell
 Set-Location "C:\Projects\mnc-devops-project"